- Leave Management

 Time off in lieu: everything you need to know

 Beyond the costs of recruiting, hiring, and training employees, payroll costs are one of the largest items on any company's budget.
-That's why more and more companies are offering TOIL or time off in lieu.
+That's why more and more companies are offering time off in lieu, with the help of absence management software.
+But what is TOIL?

-Derived from French, time off in lieu translates to the act of compensating workers with paid leave instead of pay for extra hours they work.
-If you have a big project coming up followed by a slow period, it can be a cost-effective way to compensate overtime hours.
+Time off in lieu, or TOIL, is an alternative for the employers to give time off for the employees instead of paying for overtime.
+If you have a big project coming up followed by a slow period, it can be cost-effective to 'pay' for the overtime hours with compensatory time off.

-A time off in lieu policy helps because it keeps you from having to raise expenses for labour.
-Ask your younger employees and you'll find that nearly 90% of them value vacation or paid time off over a raise.
+- It keeps you from having to raise expenses for labour.
+Ask your younger employees and you'll find that nearly 90% of them prefer extra time off instead of a holiday party.

 Make sure that you set expiration dates, however.
 You don't want to be hit with employees cashing in all of their time off in lieu at once.
 Some options include having them use their worked overtime by the end of the fiscal year, the annual leave year, or the tax year.